PulsarHRI/pulsarhri.github.io/docs/01-how-to-control-hardware-actuators/01-R-how-to-install-hardware.md

 ### Step 2: Activate the Virtual Environment

-Before installing the Pulsar API, activate the virtual environment.
+Before installing the PULSAR HRI API, activate the virtual environment.
 The activation command depends on your operating system:

 === "Linux/macOS"